Naser-Rifat/Interior/README.md

 ## [INTERIOR.US](https://interior-a2fbe.web.app/)

-This is a web application project.
-The project name is INTERIOR.US and this project is made based on an Interior design company.
-By this website, the company wants to reach their product and service end to their customer.
+This is a demo web app.

 ## 👩‍💻 Technology.
 - React